 Morgan Stanley reserves the right to terminate or amend the Reinvestment Program at any time, including charging commissions or transaction fees.
-If you wish to terminate your enrollment in the Reinvestment Program, you may do the following: (1) For an account you have enrolled by instructing your Financial Advisor, please contact him/her to request unenrollment; (2) For any account you have enrolled via Morgan Stanley Online, you may unenroll by going to www.morganstanley.com/online and navigating to Dividend Reinvestment and turning the election setting to "off".
-Please note your termination must be received by the record date in order to be effective for a given Distribution payment on an enrolled security.
+Please contact your Financial Advisor or Private Wealth Advisor if you wish to terminate your enrollment in the Reinvestment Program.
+Please note your termination must be received by record date in order to be effective for a given Distribution payment on an enrolled security.

-Please contact your Financial Advisor if you have additional questions or concerns regarding the Dividend Reinvestment Program.
+Please contact your Financial Advisor or Private Wealth Advisor if you have additional questions or concerns regarding the Dividend Reinvestment Program.